hdShang/arxiv-daily/docs/cs-AI/2025-08-29/papers/250900125v1-know-when-to-explore-difficulty-aware-certainty-as-a-guide-for-llm-r.md

 ---
 layout: default
-title: Know When to Explore: Difficulty-Aware Certainty as a Guide for LLM Reinforcement Learning
+title: "Know When to Explore: Difficulty-Aware Certainty as a Guide for LLM Reinforcement Learning"
 ---

 # Know When to Explore: Difficulty-Aware Certainty as a Guide for LLM Reinforcement Learning